-For those who don’t have the time to sit in a traditional classroom, online learning provides an opportunity that would not otherwise be possible.
-This is a major reason why master’s degrees are extremely popular in the online format.
-Since the master’s degree is such a high-level degree, many students seeking the credential already have well-established careers and full-time jobs, yet are seeking ways to continue their professional advancement.
-And many master’s degree students already have children and other family responsibilities that preclude spending all day on a college campus.
+For those whose circumstances prevent them from attending in-person classes, online learning provides an opportunity that may not otherwise be possible.
+This is one of the major reasons why online master’s degrees are popular: Since a master’s is an advanced degree, many students pursuing this credential are already well-established in their careers and are seeking ways to advance professionally.
+Many master’s degree students already have children and other family obligations that may prevent them from spending many hours on campus.

-Prospective online master’s degree students can begin the important search for schools with the following list.
-This ranking of schools offering online master’s degree programs takes into account various important factors, such as tuition and program offerings.
-This makes it easier for curious students to decide if the higher-ranked schools will effectively meet their academic needs.
+Prospective online master’s degree students can begin their search for schools with the following list.
+This ranking of schools with online master’s degree programs takes into account various factors, such as tuition and program offerings.
+This makes it easier for curious students to decide if the higher-ranked schools can effectively meet their academic needs.

 To find the best colleges of 2016-17 for earning an online master’s degree, our researchers and higher education experts collected and analyzed data from every accredited postsecondary institution in the United States.
 The goal?
 To see which colleges offered the most notable balances of academic rigor, program availability, student support and affordability for online learning.
 The specific criteria and scoring metrics for the ranking are as follows: